-Pursuant to rules adopted by the SEC under the Dodd-Frank Act, the Company is required to disclose the ratio of the annual total compensation for its CEO to the median annual total compensation for its employees other than the CEO.
-The Company identified the median employee by examining its payroll records for 2020 for all individuals other than the CEO that were employed by the Company at December 31, 2020.
+For 2020, the Company identified the median employee by examining its payroll records for 2020 for all individuals other than the CEO that were employed by the Company at December 31, 2020.
 Compensation for employees that began employment during the year was annualized based on rate of pay applied to a full year.
+The Company's employees are all employed at the Company's corporate office and are comprised of executive and non-executive officers, asset management, accountants, and various other roles and responsibilities.

-As of December 31, 2020, the Company had 28 employees.
-These employees are all employed at the Company's corporate office and are comprised of executive and non-executive officers, asset management, accountants, and various other roles and responsibilities.
-At December 31, 2020, the Company identified its median employee as one making \$141,791 per year.
-For 2020, the Company's CEO, Mr. Wallace, had an annual total compensation of \$3,737,563.
-This amount is comprised of several components, as reflected in the Summary Compensation Table beginning on page 34.
-Additional information concerning Mr. Wallace's total compensation is provided in the Compensation Discussion and Analysis section beginning on page 17 and in the Executive Officers section beginning on page 31.
+At December 31, 2022, the Company's median employee's compensation was \$194,150 per year.
+For 2022, the Company's CEO, Mr. Wallace, had an annual total compensation of \$4,540,328.
+This amount is comprised of several components, as reflected in the Summary Compensation Table beginning on page 30.
+Additional information concerning Mr. Wallace's total compensation is provided in the Compensation Discussion and Analysis section beginning on page 16 and in the Executive Officers section beginning on page 30.

-The ratio of CEO pay to median employee pay at December 31, 2020 was 26:1.
+The ratio of CEO pay to median employee pay at December 31, 2022 was 23:1.
 The table below illustrates the details of the calculation.

 CEO to Median Employee Pay Ratio

 Pay Chief Executive Officer and President Median Employee

 Salary

-Cash \$ - \$ 92,995
+Cash \$ \$ 108,150

-Salary stock 681,198 2,005
+Salary stock 777,697

 Bonus

-Cash 17,150
+Cash 15,750

-Bonus stock 541,405 7,350
+Bonus stock 932,560 29,250

-Alignment of Interest Stock 1,193,250 9,382
+Alignment of Interest Stock 1,707,530 29,250

-1-Year Total Shareholder Return Stock 560,712
+3-Year Total Shareholder Return Stock 222,023

-3-Year Total Shareholder Return Stock 747,616
+5-Year Total Shareholder Return Stock 888,093

-Non-Executive Restricted Stock Award 10,289
+Non-Executive Restricted Stock Award 10,000

-All Other Compensation 13,382 2,620
+All Other Compensation 12,425 1,750

-Total \$3,737,563 \$141,791
+Total \$ 4,540,328 \$ 194,150

-CEO to Median Employee Pay Ratio 26:1
+CEO to Median Employee Pay Ratio 23:1